rogercampos/saviour/notes.md

 FEATURES:

-- Allow to set files from external URLs via UrlWrapper helper.
+- Allow to set files from external URLs via UrlSource helper.
 It's an example, the api only requires a "read" method.

 1.0: Storing files